Seed Library

 🌼 - Curious.
 Sometimes called wild marjoram, oregano is a woody perennial culinary herb and a fragrant and pollinator-friendly ornamental plant.
 It's easy to grow in containers or as ground cover.
 Oregano is self-seeding and spreads easily.
 An excellent companion plant for tomatoes and peppers.

-How to grow: plant 1/4" deep, create a small trench and disperse seeds, but don't cover them as they need light to germinate; full sun; thin plants to 12 inches apart; harvest just before the flowers form for the best flavour.
+How to grow: Create a small trench in the soil 1/2cm (1/4") deep and disperse seeds, but don't cover them with soil as they need light to germinate.
+Thin plants to 30cm (12") apart; harvest just before the flowers form for the best flavour.
+Full sun.

 Parsley